 4. Desire marriage, but don’t worship it

 I have been pretty outspoken about this topic in the past.

 Desiring marriage is nothing to be ashamed of.
 Actually, I believe it is noble to enjoy and anticipate something that God calls “a good thing”.

 However, it becomes a problem if it’s all that’s on your mind.

 For a lot of single Christian women, marriage becomes an idol and is all they think about day in and day out.
-The problem with that is, that you lose sight of what God calls you to do/ be in your season of singleness.
+The problem with that is, that you lose sight of what God intended for this season.

-Marriage is not the end be all of what life is.
+Marriage is not the end all be all of what life is.